plantbreeding/BrAPI/Specification/Phenotypes/PhenotypesSearch.md

-## Observation Unit Search [/brapi/v1/observationunits-search]
+## Phenotype Search [/brapi/v1/phenotypes-search]
 Scope: PHENOTYPING.
 Status: ACCEPTED.

-Returns a list of Observation Unit across all programs, trials, and studies
+Returns a list of observationUnit with the observed Phenotypes.

 See <a href="#introduction/search-services">Search Services</a> for additional implementation details.

 Implemented for GnpIS and PHIS data (https://urgi.versailles.inra.fr/ws/webresources/brapi/v1/phenotypes).
 Use case: this section allows to get a dataset from multiple studies.
 It allows to integrate data from several databases.
 Refactor note : This call allows to get and integrate portions of multiple phenotyping data matrixes.
-A proposed evolution allowed to get a list of single observations, this functionality is still possible with this call by specifybing the observation variable, see below.
+A proposed evolution allowed to get a list of single observations, this functionality is still possible with this call by specifying the observation variable, see below.
 Example Use cases:
 - Study a panel of germplasm accross multiple studies, search parameters : {"germplasmDbIds" : [ "Syrah", "34Mtp362" ]}
 - Get all data for a specific study : {"studyDbIds" : [ "383" ]}
 - Get simple atomic phenotyping values : {"germplasmDbIds" : [ "Syrah", "34Mtp362" ], "observationVariableDbIds" : [ "CO_345:0000043"]}
-- Study Locations for adaptation to climat change : {"locationDbIds" : [ "383838", "MONTPELLIER" ], "germplasmDbIds" : [ "all ids for a given species"]}
+- Study Locations for adaptation to climate change : {"locationDbIds" : [ "383838", "MONTPELLIER" ], "germplasmDbIds" : [ "all ids for a given species"]}
 - Find phenotypes that are from after a certain timestamp

 ###### Response data types